-Reducing workplace injuries is not just the right thing to do for the safety and well-being of employees, it also saves employers money.
+Reducing workplace injuries is not just the right thing to do for the safety and well-being of employees; it also saves employers money.

 For any employer looking to improve their bottom line, there is no better place to start than reducing workplace injuries.
 According to the Bureau of Labor Statics, 2017 saw just under 3 million injuries occur in the workplace.
-Each one of those injuries caused pain and other negative consequences for employees, but there were also many adverse effects for employers.
+Each of those injuries caused pain and other negative consequences for employees, but there were also many adverse effects for employers.

 Reducing Workplace Injuries